mfthomps/Labtainers/README.md

 February 11, 2020
 - Update guides to describe remote access to containers withing GNS3 environments
 - Hide selected components and links within GNS3.
+- Figures in the webtrack lab guide were not visible; typos in this and nmap-ssh

 February 6, 2020
 - Introduce function to remotely manage containers, e.g., push files.